harleydutton/Tabula-Rasa/README.md

   - Stripping defences is normal difficulty.
   - Making an attack hard to evade is difficulty hard.
   - after defences are stripped dealing dying/death can be done at normal difficulty.
+- **influence**
+  - try to combine mental and social influence.
+- **setting**
+  - add an example image/table for the store
+  - add an example image for a whole setting doc
+- **Character Creation**
+  - reduce the "character creation" section and add sections to "character" (really just move them and refine both) (at this point just double check that character has definitions for everything it needs to have defs for.)
+  - flavor cannot point to a specific skill.
+If a flavor boils down to "+1 to a skill" or "X skill is easy for me" it isn't really flavor.
+Instead it should have many ups and downs and they should be situational.
+  - at skill/flavor creation, discuss power level as a limiting factor. it should be a consideration at the least.
+  - at skill/flavor creation, discuss the typical use case and difficulty.
 - **feedback**
   - which terms need to go in the glossary. does the glossary need to exist?
   - does the attacking section need subsections?